If you want to email your local council election candidates, TAKE ACTION now.

 We are calling on every candidate in this year’s London borough council elections on May 22 to improve quality of life for all, by making local streets safe and inviting for everyone to cycle.
 We have developed a local, high priority cycle improvement for each electoral ward in London which will be calling on local candidates to support.
 They range from making sure there are safe cycle routes to a named local school to installing a physically protected cycle lane on a named major road.

 We want people across London to support the campaign and email their candidates.

 You can find out exactly what we are calling for in your ward, and wards across London by visiting our interactive campaign map (this will go live on Monday 7th April).

 - removing through motor traffic on minor/residential streets

-- protected space for cycling on main roads, including segregated tracks and cyclist-specific traffic lights
+- installing physically protected space for cycling on main roads

 We launched our Space for Cycling (also referred to as #space4cycling) campaign immediately after the death of 20-year-old student Philippine de Gerin-Ricard at Aldgate on Friday 5 July 2013, telling Mayor Boris Johnson, Transport for London and the media that Londoners need dedicated "space for cycling" to keep them safe.